 Home Dog Euthanasia

-Putting your dog to sleep is probably one of the hardest decisions you may ever have to make.
-The beautiful animal who became your family member, and shared all the happiest and saddest moments in your life.
-But unfortunately, our pets live for only a fraction of a human life and there comes the moment when you have to say goodbye.
+Putting your dog to sleep can be one of the hardest decisions that you ever have to make.
+They are beautiful animals who become your family member and share all of the happiest and saddest moments in your life.
+Sadly, our pets live for only a fraction of our lifetime and there comes the moment when we have to say goodbye.
 Your beloved dog can get seriously ill or injured as well as grow old.
 It is indeed heartbreaking to see, however, if your companion is fading away day by day and there is no way to stop this process, it might be time to consider euthanasia.

 What is pet euthanasia?

 Euthanasia is defined as the procedure of giving an injection with a medical drug to allow your pet to die.
-Only a highly qualified veterinarian should perform it.
+Only a licensed veterinarian should perform it.
 While making the final decision to let your dog go, you must decide where you are going to euthanize your pet.
 There are two options: at home or a vet clinic.
-Having the procedure at home offers comfortable, familiar surroundings, instead of the stressful surroundings animals can feel in a vet clinic.
-Your pet may be so sick; you may be unable to transport them to the vet.
+Having the procedure at home offers comfortable, familiar surroundings, instead of the stressful environment that animals can feel in a vet clinic.
+Your pet may also be so sick that you are unable to transport them to a clinic.

 In-home euthanasia is becoming more and more popular with dog owners.
-One of the main reasons for this is the wish to make their beloved dog’s last moments as comfortable as possible.
+One of the main reasons for this is the desire to make their beloved dog’s last moments as comfortable as possible.
 It’s safe to say that most dogs don’t like going to the vet’s office.
-The idea of going there can easily stress them out.
-For some, especially for large or paralyzed ones, it will be unbearable and painful to be moved at all.
-With that in mind, your furry friend will feel more comfortable and happy when they are at home surrounded by the people who love them.
+For dogs with limited mobility, it can be unbearably stressful or painful to be moved at all.
+With that in mind, your furry friend will feel more comfortable and calm when they are at home surrounded by the people who love them.

-Saying goodbye to your family member is emotionally very difficult.
-Dog owners would prefer to have their dog euthanized at home because each family member can have a moment to say goodbye and be free with their emotions.
+Saying goodbye to your family member is very difficult emotionally.
+Some dog owners prefer to have their dog euthanized at home because each family member can take a moment to say goodbye and be free with their emotions.

-The procedure of euthanizing a dog at home is the same as the vet hospital, but instead, the dog can be on their favourite mat, in the park, or near their favourite tree in the backyard.
-It is important that your dog feels comfortable.
-You can watch the procedure if you would like, or you don’t have to.
-It is up to you.
+The procedure of euthanizing a dog at home is the same as the vet hospital.
+The main difference is the location.
+At home, a dog can be lying in their bed or near their favourite tree in the backyard.
+In their final moments, it is important that your dog feels comfortable.
+It is up to you whether you can watch the procedure or wait until it is over to say goodbye.
 You will be given as much time as you want before and after the final injection to say your farewell.

-Halton Veterinary House Call Services provides home dog euthanasia for the residents of Ancaster, Brampton, Burlington, Dundas, Georgetown, Grimsby, Hamilton, Milton, Mississauga, Oakville, Stoney Creek and Waterdown.
+Halton Veterinary House Call Services provides home dog euthanasia for the residents of Acton, Ancaster, Brampton, Burlington, Dundas, Georgetown, Guelph, Hamilton, Milton, Mississauga, Oakville, Stoney Creek, and Waterdown.

-If you have any questions or would like to make an appointment, please call us at 905-876-7766 or fill out our contact form.
+If you have any questions or would like to make an appointment, please call me at 905-876-7766 (please no texting).

 My dog is not eating or drinking.
 I just don't want her to suffer anymore.